EXTREME AUDIOPHILE CUSTOM AMPLIFIER

 This project comes from the heart and its conception was simple: as I am a big enthusiast in my hobby audio applications of the tonal flavour of AD826 (ADI) and LT13xx (LTC) opamp family, why not build an amplifier powerful enough to drive loudspeakers by connecting many of these chips in parallel?

 How would the sonic signature be mixing them together?

 It is worth mentioning that none of these video opamps was designed for audio application by their manufacturers.

-Sixty chips, $5 heterogeneous ADI and LTC dual video operational amplifiers in DIP8 package, were paralleled and work in unison in the audio band by sharing the same feedback in a master-slave configuration.
+Sixty chips, $5 (in 2018) heterogeneous ADI and LTC dual video operational amplifiers in DIP8 package, were paralleled and work in unison in the audio band by sharing the same feedback in a master-slave configuration.

 The amplifier is built on modular stacked high-quality fibreglass prototyping boards with multiple hole connections and power rail printed patterns and the circuit was designed with the aid of LTSpice, a freeware software circuit simulator created by LTC.